justcoded/web-starter-kit/README.md

 * iOS
 * Android 5+

-This is not to say that Web Starter Kit cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.
+This is not to say that WSK cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.

 ## Features